APogue/APogue.github.io/_drafts/published_drafts/2025-02-10-Brainstorming-ideas-doc.md

 ### Media attention is driving responses

-- Encampment communication's influence by media was confirmed by the independent report
+- Encampment communication's influence by media and the community was confirmed by the independent report

 - reaction to encampment conduct made publicly, and directed at students